Will Weeds Grow through Your Artificial Grass?

 Turf Installation

-Biltright Turf, a professional installer of artificial grass, recommends the following procedure to install a weed barrier before laying down your synthetic turf.
+Biltright Turf, a professional installer of artificial grass, recommends the following procedure before laying down your synthetic turf.

 Edging